 STAT 1201, Introduction to Probability and Statistics (3)

-Two courses from the following:
+Two of the following:

-This concentration prepares students to become an integral part of an organization’s financial management team or to enter public practice as an auditor, tax specialist or consultant.
+This concentration prepares you to become an integral part of an organization’s financial management team or to enter public practice as an auditor, tax specialist or consultant.
 Government, non-profit organizations, major corporations, small businesses and high-worth individuals all need accountants to manage their financial affairs.
 Upon graduation, most students choose to pursue the Chartered Professional Accountant (CPA) designation.